ProSuite package

 Bases: object

-Defines a quality condition, i.e. the configuration of a test algorithm for one or more datasets.
+A quality condition.
+Conditions are the primary building blocks of quality specifications.
+Each Condition is a configuration of a test algorithm for one or more datasets.
 Conditions must be created with the factory methods from prosuite.factories.quality_conditions

 category: str